3.7 Summary

 Estimating the mean vector from historical data is extremely noisy: Practitioners typically obtain factors from data providers (at a high premium) and then use them for regression; using just historical data is the “poor man’s” substitute and it is not without its risks.

-Prior information should be used when available: This can be, among others, in the form of shrinkage target, factor modeling, or information fusion via the Black-Litterman model (or similar).
+Prior information should be used when available: This can be, among others, in the form of a shrinkage target, factor modeling, or information fusion via the Black–Litterman model (or similar).